xamarin/Xamarin.Auth/GettingStarted.md

 ## 5. Retrieve stored accounts

-You can fetch all the `Account` objects stored for a given service:
+You can fetch all `Account` objects stored for a given service:

 	IEnumerable<Account> accounts = AccountStore.Create ().FindAccountsForService ("Skydrive");